 They Are like a Cross Between a Pension and a 401(k)

-Your company converted to a cash balance plan or you just landed a position and will fall under a cash balance plan as part of your benefit package.
+Your company converted to a cash balance plan or you just landed a position and will fall under a cash balance plan as part of your benefits package.
 What is it and should you be celebrating or not?

 Defining Cash Balance Plan